top of page

 JB

 JB was born and raised here on Kaua'i.
 Growing up spending so much time outside he has immense respect and appreciation for native species.
-JB has a broad set of skills ranging from computer science and data collection to landscaping and operating heavy machinery.
-He was quickly able to adapt his skills in landscaping to native plant restoration, where he managed the outplanting of over 6 acres of native plants on northwest slopes of Kaua'i.
-While new to the predator control world, JB is no stranger to hacking it in the rainforest and camping on the mountains.
-Already he has made a reputation for being extraordinarily skilled with a variety of traps.
-JB is happiest when he's working outside and his passion for conservation is infectious.
-When not at work he's spending time in the ocean with his adorable pup Rambo.
+JB has a broad set of skills ranging from computer science and data collection to native plant restoration and construction.
+JB managed the successful outplanting of over 7 acres of native species on northwest Kaua'i and currently manages our remote infrastructure construction projects.

 PXL_20230927_194550546_edited.jpg